py5coding/py5book/reference/py5graphics_color.md

 Note that when using hexadecimal notation, it is not necessary to use `color()`, as in: `c = 0x006699`

+If you have matplotlib installed, you can  create colors using matplotlib's named colors by passing a color name as a string to this method.
+See the list of named colors in the [Matplotlib Named Colors reference](https://matplotlib.org/stable/gallery/color/named_colors.html).
+For more information, see the Matplotlib Named Colors section in the <a href="/integrations/colors.html#matplotlib-named-colors">All About Colors</a> integration documentation page.
+There's also other color related information on that page; go read it to learn more about various ways py5 makes it easy for you to work with color.

 This method is the same as [](sketch_color) but linked to a `Py5Graphics` object.
 To see example code for how it can be used, see [](sketch_color).

 Underlying Processing method: PGraphics.color